kedro-org/kedro/docs/source/visualisation/preview_datasets.md

 * `pandas.ExcelDataset`

-To enable the preview of these datasets, you need to add the `preview_args` attribute to the `kedro-viz` configuration under the `metadata` section in the Data Catalog:
+To enable dataset preview, add the `preview_args` attribute to the kedro-viz configuration under the `metadata` section in the Data Catalog.
+Within preview_args, specify `nrows` as the number of rows to preview for the dataset.

 ```yaml
 companies: